SongtaoLiu0823/FusionRetro/README.md

 # FusionRetro: Molecule Representation Fusion via In-Context Learning for Retrosynthetic Planning

-This repository contains an implementation of ["FusionRetro: Molecule Representation Fusion via In-Context Learning for Retrosynthetic Planning"](https://openreview.net/pdf?id=cnILy0dQUr).
+This repository contains an implementation of ["FusionRetro: Molecule Representation Fusion via In-Context Learning for Retrosynthetic Planning"](https://openreview.net/pdf?id=cnILy0dQUr), which is an autoregressive framework for molecule synthetic route generation.